DanielThaiDTH/FileOrganizer/docs/notes.md

 **Column**: ParentTagID

-Unique Constraint (TagID, ParentTagID)

 ### Adding steps

-1. Check for reverse relationship (Existing TagID = new ParentTagID and vice versa), check for check for unique constraint and primary key, stop if found
+1. Check for reverse relationship (Existing TagID = new ParentTagID and vice versa), check for check for primary key, stop if found

 2. Start transaction